 Tan Sri Azman holds an M. Phil in Development Studies from Darwin College, Cambridge University, as a Chevening scholar, and a Diploma in Islamic Studies from International Islamic University Malaysia.
 He is also a CFA Charter Holder and a Fellow of the Association of Chartered and Certified Accountants (ACCA).

 Among the professional accolades received over a 37-year career were Chairman of the Year in Malaysia (by MSWG-ASEAN Corporate Governance in 2017), Value Creator for Outstanding CEO of Malaysia (by The Edge in 2016), Most Outstanding Individual for contributions to Islamic Finance (by KLIFF in 2011) and the Special Humanitarian Award by MERCY Malaysia (2019).

 On his appointment, Tan Sri Azman said, “It has been a privilege to work with Datuk Nor Shamsiah.
 Her insights and deep knowledge of regulatory and financial matters have been very valuable to me and everyone at INCEIF.
-I am honoured to continue the legacy to guide INCEIF through the next phase of its journey.
+I am honored to continue the legacy of guiding INCEIF through the next phase of its journey.

 The strategy for INCEIF remains fully committed to strengthening our mission for the benefit of our students and all stakeholders.
 I look forward to working with all to steer INCEIF in its mission as one of the world’s leading Islamic finance universities, towards a more inclusive, equitable, and sustainable future through Islamic Finance”.